couchbase/query/docs/n1ql-select.md

 ![](diagram/name-expr.png)

-WITHIN evaluates to TRUE if the right-hand-side value contains the left-hand-side value as a child or descendant (i.e. directly or indirectly).
+WITHIN evaluates to TRUE if the right-hand-side value contains the left-hand-side value (or name and value) as a child or descendant (i.e. directly or indirectly).

 If _name-expr_ is given, it must evaluate to a string.
 Otherwise, the result is MISSING if _name-expr_ or _expr_ evaluates to MISSING, and